The RocketStor 6328 converts Thunderbolt from the Mac to SAS to control LTO-5 or LTO-6 tape drives or libraries

 There are two connectors for SFF8088 cables.
 Each connector can control 4 LTO drives with an SFF8088 to 4xSFF8088 breakout cable.
 Or use a SFF8088 to SFF8088 cable for one drive.

-The RocketStor does not support the TLR protocol so it is not compatible with the higher speed of LTO-7 drives
+The RocketStor does not support the TLR protocol so it is not compatible with the higher speed of LTO-7 and LTO-8 drives.

-There are other models like the 6328L, which will not work with LTO drives.
+There are other models like the 6328L, which will not work with any LTO drives.

 Checking hardware devices

 To check that the Mac can see the RocketStor and LTO hardware hold the alt key on the Mac keyboard, click the Apple Menu and select System Information...

 Select Thunderbolt from the left hand Hardware list.
 The 6328 should always be there as long as there is 12V power connected to the unit.

 RocketStor Driver missing

 Now select SAS from the Hardware list.
 Here the driver has not been installed so no SAS devices are shown.